NPR Logo

 The main colors of the emblem are red, black, blue, and white.

-• Red – hot, latest news.
+• Red hot, latest news.
 Passion for your work.
 Movement in step with the times.
 The ability to change.
-With the advent of Internet technologies, NPR has moved into the field of digital broadcasting, creating podcasts and organized broadcasts through social networks.
+With the advent of Internet technologies, NPR has moved into digital broadcasting, creating podcasts and organizing broadcasts on social networks.
 Developed an application for mobile phones.
 All of this is on par with the main work at radio frequencies.

-• Black – a fundamental approach, many years of broadcasting, confidence in the future.
+• Black has a fundamental approach, extensive broadcasting experience, and confidence in the future.
 The company does not plan to leave the air.
-For stability, two centers have been created in different parts of the country, and sponsors and government funds are being attracted.
+For stability, two centers have been established in different parts of the country, and sponsors and government funding are being secured.
 Therefore, the company is ready to survive in any situation.

-• Blue – business skills, thoughtful planning, creating professional programs that users demand.
+• Blue business skills, thoughtful planning, and creating professional programs that users demand.

 NPR Symbol

-The use of different colors and white letters show broadcasting at different wavelengths, which together form a single ethereal field.
+The use of different colors and white letters shows broadcasting at different wavelengths, which together form a single ethereal field.